 So the question is: should researchers aim to share materials that would allow for start-to-finish reproducibility?
 Is that the ideal?

-- Start-to-finish reproducibility is very difficult, especially if you don’t set out to do it from the beginning.
-There are plenty of hard problems to tackle, if one wants the ideal.
-For one thing, keeping track of all the analysis files and what they do from start to finish is a difficult thing, particularly when one has multiple research assistants helping out throughout the life of the data (collection, cleaning, analysis).
-It seems far from the current norm to have a master .do file that can pull in all the disparate code that transforms the raw data all the way through to the published tables.
+- Start-to-finish reproducibility can be very difficult if you don’t set out to do it from the beginning.
+For one thing, keeping track of the code (cleaning, transforming variables, and so on) from start to finish is a difficult thing, particularly when one has multiple research assistants helping out throughout the life of the data (collection, cleaning, analysis).

 - Aiming to get data and code into comprehensible and well-organized shape early on makes it much easier.
 My sense is that what we need are good guidelines (and implementation of those guidelines) for structuring files, writing code, and managing data (e.g., labeling variables) throughout the study.
 With some effort from the outset, “start to finish reproducibility” is likely to be much more feasible.

 - It would be great to see more public discussion of how valuable it is to aim for and achieve start-to-finish reproducibility.
-My impression is that reproducible research is often just referred to as a goal without much discussion of what this means (e.g. partial vs start-to-finish reproducibility).
+My impression is that in some discussions, reproducible research is often just referred to as a goal without much talk of what this means (e.g. partial vs start-to-finish reproducibility).
 Connecting conversations of reproducible research to what this means -- and importantly, best practices for doing it -- seems pretty essential, to move forward.